Meet our Lead Research and Development Chef, Mariana!

-Our research & development chef, Mariana Avila, is passionate about making healthy and delicious meals that students genuinely love to eat.
-Mariana works diligently to create, test and commercialize school meals at a national level.
-Based out of our headquarters in Oakland, California, Mariana often visits Bay Area schools to engage with students and gain insight about what they would like to see on the menu, and what they are enjoying about the current menu.
-Getting frequent feedback from students and school administrators helps our product development team identify what’s working and what tweaks need to be made to ensure student satisfaction.
-Read on to learn about Mariana’s culinary background, what inspires her when making new meals, and what new menu item she’s developed for students to enjoy this year.
+Our Lead Research & Development Chef, Mariana Avila, is passionate about making healthy and delicious meals that everyone loves to eat.
+Mariana works diligently to create, test and commercialize school and community meals at a national level.
+Based out of our headquarters in Oakland, California, Mariana often visits Bay Area partners to engage with the community and gain insight about what they would like to see on the menu, and what they are enjoying about the current menu.
+Getting frequent feedback helps our product development team identify what’s working and what tweaks need to be made to ensure partner satisfaction.
+Read on to learn about Mariana’s culinary background, what inspires her when making new meals, and what new menu item she’s developed to enjoy this year.

 How did you become interested in being a chef?